aaronfreed/Marathon-Chronicles-map/README.md

     · “You Think You’re Big Time?
 You’re Gonna Die Big Time!” for “Life Is Wasted on the Living”;
 • **Greg Kirkpatrick**:
     · co-design of “Poor Yorick” for part of “Notes on a Criminal Conspiracy”,
+    · “Confound Delivery” for most other parts of “Notes on a Criminal Conspiracy”,
     · co-design of “Son of Grendel” for “How to Disappear Completely”,
     · “Hang Brain” for part of “Kill Your Sons”,
     · “Acme Station (Michael Bay Remix)” and “Starless and Bible Black”,